 Maya will never sell or lease the personally identifying information or personal health information of our users.
 We will actively prevent your individual-level information from being viewable, downloadable, or exportable from our systems.
 In addition, Maya’s de-identified, aggregated, and anonymized data will only be used for research purposes and will never be used for marketing purposes.

-Maya believes that your health information requires the highest level of security.
+Maya believes that your health information requires very high level of security.
 Please read below to understand how we protect your information.
 You can learn more about user access and how our standards to secure and encrypt your information below.

 We limit data access to authorized personnel, based on job function and role.
 Maya access controls include multi-factor authentication, and strict least-privileged authorization policy.
 All access to services deployed by Maya are authenticated, authorized, and encrypted.